NBISweden/grave/README.md

 - There are two main methods for building the graph with `Minigraph-Cactus`, see below:

-##### Unfiltered graphs for haplotype sampling

-- Current best practice for mapping samples to pangenome graphs utilises sample specific haplotype sampling from the graph, read more [here](https://www.nature.com/articles/s41592-024-02407-2) and [here](https://github.com/vgteam/vg/wiki/Haplotype-Sampling)

-- To build the graph, run `MiniGraph-Cactus` with option: `--haplo` (`--giraffe` is not required)

-- The clipped, unfiltered graph (e.g., `graph.gbz`) is used as input to `grave`, with the parameter `reference_type` set to `unfiltered_graph`

 ##### Filtered graphs

-- The other method of building pangenome graphs for read mapping uses coverage filtering to remove nodes not found in a set number of haplotypes
+- This method of building pangenome graphs for read mapping uses coverage filtering to remove nodes not found in a set number of haplotypes, typically this should be set to around 10% of the number of haplotypes (i.e., `40 haplotypes` in the graph, `set depth to 4`)

+> [!IMPORTANT]
+> Although this method is not considered current best practices (`see unfiltered graphs section below`), this assumes modern, pure readsets: <br><br>
+> `For running aDNA with grave, filtered graphs should be used!`<br><br>
+> The reason is that in unfiltered graph mode, k-mers from the reads are used to subsample the graph for representative haplotypes to run against.
+If a sample is mostly contamination/non-target reads, and actual target reads are short and damaged (i.e., aDNA samples), k-mer subsampling of the graph is likely to underperform.
+Thus, it is preferable to sacrifice some rare variants and use a pre-filtered graph.
+On the other hand, if running only on modern, pure readsets, or using test data that is pure, unfiltered graphs are preferable.

 - By default the `MiniGraph-Cactus` option `--giraffe` generates a graph filtered to depth 2.
 Coverage support level can be adjusted with the `--filter` option, e.g.: `--giraffe --filter 10`

 - The filtered graph (e.g., `graph.d2.gbz`) is used as input to `grave`, with the parameter `reference_type` set to `filtered_graph`

+##### Unfiltered graphs for haplotype sampling

+- Running in unfiltered graph mode utilises k-mer profiling of the reads to sample representative haplotypes from the graph for mapping, read more [here](https://www.nature.com/articles/s41592-024-02407-2) and [here](https://github.com/vgteam/vg/wiki/Haplotype-Sampling)

+> [!IMPORTANT]
+> See above section, unfiltered graphs should only be used if your reads are mostly made up of the target organism, i.e., modern reads

+- To build the graph, run `MiniGraph-Cactus` with option: `--haplo` (`--giraffe` is not required)

+- The clipped, unfiltered graph (e.g., `graph.gbz`) is used as input to `grave`, with the parameter `reference_type` set to `unfiltered_graph`

 #### Fill out the samplesheet